Travel in Austria

 The Weather in Graz

 The weather in this area is sunnier than in Vienna or Salzburg and also a little less rainy.
 In winter, temperatures range from 0 to 5 degrees, and in summer, temperatures reach 25 degrees during the day.
-On top of Schlossberg hill, it may be cooler because the hill is exposed on all sides.
-It is recommended to dress in layers and bring clothing suitable for wind and rain.
+On top of Schlossberg hill, it can feel cooler because the hill is exposed on all sides.
+Dress in layers and bring clothing suitable for wind and rain.

 Recommended Hotels in Graz